 In fact, there are thousands of fascinating time management statistics that one can find.
 However, not all of them might be important for a business owner like you.

-Time Management Statistics for Business Owners for 2021
+Time Management Statistics for Business Owners

 Therefore, we’ve put together some of the most important and relevant statistics for you to understand the importance of time management.

 1. Time Audit

 49% of working professionals have never conducted a time audit to see and analyze how they spend their time.